 There are three different categories for the capital gain reserve:

 All other property except donated non-qualifying securities - applies to most dispositions

 Dispositions to your child of family farm property, family fishing property after May 1, 2006, and small business corporation shares

 Gifts of non-qualifying securities (other than an excepted gift) to a qualified donee

-Tax Tip: The capital gain reserve is a good tool for deferral, and sometimes elimination, of capital gains.
+Tax Tip: The capital gain reserve is a good tool for deferral of capital gains.
 See your tax professional, and do some advance planning!

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca